 - Bank statement extraction is included for free in your Hubdoc subscription, so you can avoid relying on additional tools

 - Bank statement extraction will have your back if the direct feeds from your bank are limited or unreliable at any time

-The feature supports debit and credit statements from Chase Bank in the US, Royal Bank of Canada, and TD Bank in Canada, with Wells Fargo in the US available later this month and more banks coming soon.
+The feature supports debit and credit statements from a number of the top banks in Canada and the US, with more banks coming soon.
 It will only work with digital PDFs downloaded directly from your bank (not photos or scanned images of paper bank statements).

 How it works

 Using bank statement extraction in Hubdoc is easy.
 Simply access it from the new tab in your document upload window, then follow these four steps to get your transaction data into Xero.

 - Upload your bank-generated PDF statement into Hubdoc, using the ‘Bank Statement Upload’ button in the web application

 - Please note this feature is not available on the mobile app